ekspresyon/buvisreg/README.md

 This plugin is intended to facilitate gathering URLs from a specific WordPress site.
 The idea is geared towards visual regression testing.
 It is Initially developed with the use of BackstopJS in mind but can be adapted as it simply helps in the management of the URLs for testing.

-## The name
- The name of the plugin will most likely change in time as its functionality evolve

-bu-vis-reg
-bu = Boston University
-vis = Visual
-reg = Regression

 ## Routes
 ### In use
 Get output of all post types URLs
 {yoursite address}/wp-json/visreg/v1/allposts

-### Upcoming
-Get output of all category URLs
-{yoursite address}/wp-json/visreg/v1/allcategories

 ## Admin page
 The link to the admin page for this plugin is located under “Tools” in the dashboard menu